John Carpenter Tickner

 Daughter Gwyneth married Clyde Redvers Kilby in 1931: Mr Selby Kilby brother of the bridegroom acted in the capacity of best man while Mr Bruce Kilby was groomsman...
 The reception was held in the Sunday School Hall [at Reid Methodist church]...
 Later the happy couple journeyed by car to Canberra Railway Station and thence by train to Sydney and the Blue Mountains where the honeymoon was spent...
 Mr and Mrs Kilby's future home is at Parkwood, Hall.
 [Queanbeyan Age 30.6.1931]

 Son Noel Granville married Betty Joyce, daughter of Mr and Mrs McKee of Kingston in 1943, whilst serving with the RAAF.
-The 1954 Electoral Roll identifies him as a poultry farmer in Hall, but at the time of his mother's funeral in 1957 he was living in Sydney.
+From 1948 to 1953 they lived at Hall; the 1954 Electoral Roll identifies him as a poultry farmer in Hall, but at the time of his mother's funeral in 1957 he was living in Sydney.

-John's brother William Charles married Ida Gertrude Russell in 1932, and had one daughter, Sandra Doreen.
+John's brother William Charles married Ida Gertrude Russell in 1932.
 He died in 1956 and was remembered as an outstanding cricketer:

 'The death occurred yesterday of Mr William Charles Tickner 72 after a long illness at Canberra Community Hospital.
 His wife is also a patient at the hospital.
 Mr Tickner was one of the best known sportsmen in the district having been Curator at Manuka Oval for a number of years.
 He was an outstanding cricketer having played several matches against visiting international teams at Goulburn.
 A highlight was collecting Jack Hobb's wickets with his spinners when the latter was at the peak of his career.
 As well as representing the ACT Mr Tickner was secretary of the Southern Districts & ACT Cricket Council in its early years.
 [Queanbeyan Age 13.3.1956]